 Whether or not you find these modern features useful or not, they all incur a cost to the buyer.
 Also, more gadgets means more items (usually costly) that may eventually need to be repaired.
 This has been a growing trend for several years, and for some owners has been a source of frustration.
 Some owners opt for an extended car warranty to cover unexpected technical breakdowns which can cost hundreds, or even thousands, of dollars to repair.

 Be secure knowing that costly car breakdowns are covered.
-Get a free extended car warranty quote from CARCHEX today
+Get a free extended vehicle protection plan quote from CARCHEX today